seomoz/qless-docker/README.md

    `/qless`

-You will then run `bundle exec rackup qless.ru -o0.0.0.0 -p 9001` on the docker container to runA the qless web app and expose it on port 9001.
+You will then run `bundle exec rackup qless.ru -o0.0.0.0 -p 9001` on the docker container to run a the qless web app and expose it on port 9001.

 An example way of running the docker container is to run: